PravallikaSreeramoju/Calculator/README.md

 # Calculator
-It supports basic arithmetic operations — addition, subtraction, multiplication, and division — along with parentheses for more complex expressions.
+This calculator follows the BODMAS rule (Brackets, Orders, Division and Multiplication, Addition and Subtraction) to evaluate mathematical expressions accurately.
+It supports basic operations (+, -, *, /).